 Jay is passionately promoting his concept of “returnment,” a term he created for aging boomers as an alternative to retirement.
 Returnment encourages older adults to spend their later years using their skills, resources, and knowledge to benefit the greater good.
 He’s also assisting organizations locally and nationally in finding ways to more effectively utilize this growing new resource.
 His recent article “ Experience Making a Difference: the Secrets of Working Effectively in the Social Sector” contains a number of useful insights for those thinking of working and volunteering in the social sector.

-Jay recently served for the second time as interim President/CEO of United Way of Columbia-Willamette for ten months and helped raise the most dollars ever in this United Way’s history up to that point.
-He also served in that role for seven months in 2008 and 2011.
+Jay served in 2011 for the second time as interim President/CEO of United Way of Columbia-Willamette for ten months and helped raise the most dollars ever in this United Way’s history up to that point.
+He also served in that role for seven months in 2008.

 Jay launched a new initiative in Honolulu titled KupunaWork through Kapiolani Community College’s Kupuna Education Center, which focused on assisting older adults explore opportunities for meaningful engagement in their later years.
 He also recently worked as a sustainability consultant with the State of Hawaii Executive Office on Aging and the statewide Healthy Aging partnership to further embed evidenced based health promotion and disease prevention programs throughout the four counties of Hawaii.